Candyce Carden

 Surrender Control

-We must abandon our intellectual control.
-When we give in to the notion that our writing might take us places we aren’t ready to go, say things that someone doesn’t want to hear, or write from a place that’s real and painful, then something is likely to happen that will startle us during the act of creating.
+We must abandon our intellectual control When we give in to the notion that our writing might take us places we aren’t ready to go, say things that someone doesn’t want to hear, or write from a place that’s real and painful, then something is likely to happen that will startle us during the act of creating.

 But because we’re afraid of what we can’t control, we draw boundaries.
 We limit ourselves to what we know and understand.